leopoldch/al-pj/README.md

 # Personal Website for Me and My Girlfriend ❤️🌸

 This project consists of a **frontend** developed with **React** and a **backend** powered by **Django**.
+## Project Overview

+The application is split into a React frontend and a Django backend.
+A Redis service handles WebSocket channels and an Nginx reverse proxy exposes both parts under a single entry point.
+Docker Compose orchestrates these services for both development and production deployments.

 It is intended for deployment via **Docker Compose** for production environments.

 ---